Jmchek/todo-list/README.md

 37. Everything looks better, working on past NEXT goal
 38. Fields can be cleared, time to store
 39. we can store the fields properly, now we'll have to work on a project-module to house the todo.
 Currently, the forms-module has to latch on to an anchor of some kind, the intent behind the project-module will be to provide an anchor for the form to attach to, and a display area for todos/local storage.
 Gonna set the git tree up for that so we can start work on it

+PROJECT MODULE SECTION
+40. we have drawn a rough model of our display layout, first things first, we will have to display the locally stored todos in a project div.
+Let us first create this and build inside out
+41. we built a rough skeleton of our display, now we are working on displaying a project in local storage

 UX/UI stuff
 1. user opens page to a blank project with a plus icon